How to Fundraise for Your Startup, From a 2X Exited CFO

 You don’t need to navigate the complexities of startup fundraising alone.
 Working with a fundraising partner will help you accelerate your growth , make intelligent decisions, align your language with what investors and funders want to hear, and understand which strategy is right for you.

-If you’re still at the innovation stage of your project, you should talk to one of Grantify’s funding experts to find out what grants you could be eligible for.
+If you’re still at the innovation stage of your project, you should talk to a Grantify funding expert to find out what grants you could be eligible for.

 If you have already secured funding and are ready to take things to the next level and raise VC funds, talk to Hayat for expert advice.